 Ronak comes from Gujarat, India.
 He did his bachelor's degree in Electronics and Communication from Vellore Institute of Technology (VIT), Chennai, India.
 My hobbies mainly consist of travelling and cooking.

 Why did you choose this master's programme at KTH?

 What are the best aspects of your programme?

 Nanotechnology is the most interdisciplinary programme I have ever seen, and that is the beauty of it: a physicist, a chemist, a biologist and a couple of engineers seated at the same table and discussing the future.
-The programme offers two specialised tracks to choose from Nanomaterial and Nanoelectronics with additional flexibility that you get for selecting courses of your liking from other departments as well.
+The programme offers two specialisation tracks, Nanomaterial and Nanoelectronics, and additional flexibility to select courses of your liking from other departments.
 To understand the knowledge obtained in lecture rooms better, we have the laboratories as another exciting aspect of the course.
 They look as cool as they look in movies and that is why the first thing taught here is chemical handling and general discipline to be followed in labs.

 Have you chosen a specialisation track within the programme?